BaoTranHuyDuc/Python-Music-Downloader/README.md

 # Python-Music-Downloader: Made by Bao Tran Huy Duc for TH Hoa Lac Coding Club
-Using Python to download .flac music.
+The project is about using Selenium and Python to download specific .flac songs from the Internet.
+The project took a total of roughly 13 hours to finish.
+"Music Download Video Example.mp4" is a video showing what happen when the code is run.